cu-applied-math/appm-4600-numerics/syllabus.md

 ## Final Exam
 The final is cumulative, but with extra emphasis on the following topics (TBD)

+Your lowest midterm score will be replaced by your final score if it is higher

 See the [Final Exam review](Notes/Review_Final.pdf) and [Final Exam review solutions](Notes/Review_Final.soln.pdf); see also the conceptual review sheet "KeyIdeas_DriscollBraun.pdf" on canvas

 The most important topics are marked with an asterisk*